SilverFlin/opentelemetry.io/content/en/blog/2023/contributing-to-otel/index.md

 3. Pop into one of the [SIG calls](https://shorturl.at/beJ09) and share your specific interests and needs

-I'm under no illusion that any contributing code to OTel is is a trivial task.
+I'm under no illusion that any contributing code to OTel is a trivial task.
 Far from it.
 If you do end up contributing code, one way to alleviate the stress/learning curve of doing it solo would be to pair with a willing OTel community member to implement these types of code changes.
 I've found folks